Are you a DIY hobbyist or professional who needs a tool that can cut through anything?

 When you are on the job, you want it to get done as soon as possible while getting the best result.
 The Dewalt’s 2,900 strokes per minute performance with a 1-1/8” stroke length makes sure that it happens that way.

 The variable speed trigger adjusts the speed based on the task at hand, such as thickness and types of material you are cutting.
 This is quite helpful as you get the clean-cut with no mess around it.

 But what if you need to do some flush cutting?

 The 4-position blade clamp enables you for it with increased versatility.

 The keyless lever-action blade clamp allows you to change the broken or dull blade with a flip of the lever.
 This is a big-time saver as you don’t have to stop for long to do the regular task of changing blades.

-The sturdy construction of saw with textured rubber handlebar reduces the vibration.
-The powerful but slimmer design profile allows you to use it at tight space.
+The sturdy construction of the saw with a textured rubber handlebar reduces the vibration.
+The powerful but slimmer design profile allows you to use it in a tight space.

 Overall, this is the best corded reciprocating saw which you can buy with confidence.